-- 1 A student completing the Bachelor of Business and Bachelor of International Hospitality Management as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 135 points with 45 points at level 6 and - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7
+- A student completing the Bachelor of Business and Bachelor of International Hospitality Management as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 135 points with 45 points at level 6 and - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7

-- (b) Bachelor of International Hospitality Management at least 225 points - (i) core papers: $135 \text{ points}^2$ with 15 points at level 6 and 15 points at level 7 and - (ii) a major: 90 points from one of the majors identified in the Bachelor of International Hospitality Management Regulations with 45 points at level 6 and 45 points at level 7
+- (b) Bachelor of International Hospitality Management at least 225 points - (i) core papers: 135 points with 15 points at level 6 and 15 points at level 7 and - (ii) a major: 90 points from one of the majors identified in the Bachelor of International Hospitality Management Regulations with 45 points at level 6 and 45 points at level 7

-- (c) Common Papers 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project 217807. - 2 A student is required to address both their Bachelor of Business major and their Bachelor of International Hospitality Management major in the Conjoint Cooperative Education Project 217807 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute a paper from one of the component degrees with another paper from either component degree with the approval of both programme leaders.
+- (c) Common Papers 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project 217807. - 2 A student is required to address both their Bachelor of Business major and their Bachelor of International Hospitality Management major in the Conjoint Cooperative Education Project 217807 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Business Regulations (page 349) and Bachelor of International Hospitality Management Regulations (page 421).
+Refer to the Bachelor of Business Regulations (page 338) and Bachelor of International Hospitality Management Regulations (page 406).

-$1. \hspace{0.5cm} \hbox{A student completing this conjoint programme is not required to take 477810}.$
+A student completing this conjoint programme is not required to take 477810.